 Assam is the largest economy in the northeast region.
 Owing to its relative proximity to the rest of the country and availability of quality infrastructure, the state offers a favourable environment for industry.

-According to the Department for Promotion of Industry and Internal Trade (DPIIT), the cumulative FDI inflows in Assam were valued at US$ 21.47 million from October 2019-June 2024.
+According to the Department for Promotion of Industry and Internal Trade (DPIIT), FDI inflows for Assam stood at Rs.
+212 crore (US$ 23.85 million) from October 2019-June 2025.

 To facilitate infrastructure support, the State Industries and Commerce Department has sponsored three projects as industrial growth centres at Chariduar, Matia and Chaygaon-Patgaon.